|obverse Chapter 5·||Turning Signs (Contents)||References||SourceNet|

 2) Salome said, ‘Who are you, mister?
 You have climbed onto my couch and eaten from my table as if you are from someone.’

 3) Jesus said to her, ‘I am the one who comes from what is whole.
 I was given from the things of my father.’

 5) ‘For this reason I say, if one is <whole>, one will be filled with light, but if one is divided, one will be filled with darkness.’— Thomas 61 (NHS)

-On the other hand, Meyer makes a very plausible emendation of the Coptic word (which he renders as ‘desolate’) so that it translates to ‘whole,’ which also makes a perfect contrast with ‘divided.’
+On the other hand, Marvin Meyer in NHS makes a plausible emendation of the Coptic word (which he renders as ‘desolate’) so that it translates to ‘whole,’ which also makes a perfect contrast with ‘divided.’
 But the two readings are not incompatible: in order for the primal person to be made whole, the duality of ego and non-ego must be destroyed. [next]

 Words in themselves are general; but we speak and read not only in their generality, always also in the particular situation.
 This is a fourth function performed by the subjective side, not by commonality patterns.
 After all, the words are general.
 Even words like “you,” “now,” “here” only mean this situation by your direct reference to your felt sense now.

 It is the crossing of inside and out, of breadth and depth, subject and predicate, object and concept, that makes meaning.
 The crossing is the recreation of each, an organic process, not a mechanical assembly of already-made components.
 What each component is, and how it works, is dynamically modified by the whole situation in which it works.
 Mechanistic thinking about cognition leads to what Gendlin (1995) calls ‘the grand error of most Western theories – the assumption that all cognition must consist of pre-existing patterns or units.’
 Out of a syllogism or logic machine you can't get any more than you put into it. [next]